gsoft-inc/wl-squide/docs/reference/webpack/defineBuildRemoteModuleConfig.md

 });
 ```

-In the previous example, the `react` shared dependency `singleton` option will be **overrided** by the newly provided value.
+In the previous code sample, the `react` shared dependency `singleton` option will be **overrided** by the newly provided value.
 The resulting shared dependency will be:

 ```js !#4
 {